Kong/kongponents/docs/components/dropdown-menu.md

 Use this prop to specify the display style for the dropdown menu.
 Can be either `menu` (default) or `selectionMenu`.
 The `menu` style is the standard you have seen in the example above.
 Uses a standard `primary` `KButton` with hover state over items and no notion of "selection".

 The `selectionMenu` style is used when a visual indication of the currently selected menu item is needed. `selected` state is handled automatically when clicking a `KDropdownItem` if used in conjunction with the `items` prop.
+Each item should have a `label` and a `value`.
 If using the `items` slot, you will have access to the `handleSelection()` method which should be called on each item's click event and takes the `item` data as a parameter.
 This will enable you to attach to the `@change` event (which returns the selected item) to track your selection.

 <div>